• Skip to primary navigation

 Jump to Recipe

-Ever wondered how to make lemon curd?
-I for one, love lemon curd.
-It’s smooth velvety texture, and sweet, tangy taste is so unique and absolutely delicious, I can eat it on its own.
+This lemon curd recipe makes the easiest lemon curd with 4 simple ingredients and in under 30 minutes.
+It has a smooth velvety texture, and sweet, tangy taste is so unique and delicious, you can eat it on its own.

 Top view of a glass jar of lemon curd.